Skip to Content

 Hike Avalanche Peak

-Avalanche Peak is the best hiking trail on the South Island.
+Avalanche Peak is one of the best hiking trails on the South Island.
 But this 6-kilometer (3.7 miles) trail is NOT easy, in fact, most people take 5 to 6 hours to walk the 6 kilometers!
 The reason for this is the steep terrain and huge elevation gain of over 1,110 meters (3,642 feet).
 Those who do complete this difficult hike, get to witness arguably the best panoramic view of the Southern Alps!

 Avalanche Peak sits at 1,833 meters (6,014 feet) above sea level and the hike up to the summit is not advised for inexperienced or ill-prepared hikers.
 Please do not attempt this hike in high winds, winter, or rain!